 During the COVID-19 pandemic, the Office for National Statistics (ONS) conducted the COVID-19 Infection Survey (CIS); collecting and analysing millions of swab samples and blood tests to estimate the levels of COVID-19 within the population.
 This winter the UK Health Security Agency (UKHSA) has launched a new Winter COVID-19 Infection Survey (WCIS).
-Set to run from November 2023 to March 2024, the WCIS will provide key insight into levels of COVID-19 circulating across the wider community, and assess the potential for increased demand on health services due to changes in the way the virus is spreading, which could be driven by the arrival of any new variants.
-Once UKHSA publishes the outcomes of this survey, the results will be shared in a future version of this report.
+Running from November 2023 to March 2024, the WCIS provides key insight into levels of COVID-19 circulating across the wider community, and assesses the potential for increased demand on health services due to changes in the way the virus is spreading, which could be driven by the arrival of any new variants.
+The latest ONS release from the WCIS, shows that in the week ending 10 January 1.9% of people in England tested positive, down from 2.7% in the preceding week (week ending 03 January).
+In London 2.0% of people tested positive in the week ending 10 January, a decrease from 2.7% the week prior.
+These estimates have not been adjusted for any biases in the sampling or the lower sensitivity of the lateral flow tests.
+Once UKHSA publishes further detailed outcomes of this survey, the results will be shared in a future version of this report.